 Sandro Pertini, the head of Partisan Committee

 The 25 April was officially declared a national holiday in 1949.
 For us, this is a day of commemoration.
-We remember our compatriots that fought for freedom and “sacrificed” their lives for the country.
+We remember our compatriots who fought for freedom and “sacrificed” their lives for the country.
 We do it by visiting war memorials and all places symbols of the Resistance.

 Events in Tuscany for the 25 April

-In Tuscany, days before and after Italy’s Liberation Day are plenty of special events and things to do.
+In Tuscany, the days before and after Italy’s Liberation Day are plenty of special events and things to do.
+I collected a few things you could do in Tuscany for the 25 April, Italy’s Liberation Day.

 The Freedom National Park of Sant’Anna di Stazzema